itscodenation/curriculum-15-16/units/7-commandline/lessons/1-commandline/README.md

 ### Closing

 Today you learned about the command line.
 This is important because the command line lets us talk to the computer in a defined and quick way.
-Next, we'll look at version control and running `git` commands in the terminal.
+Also the command line has not changed in decades and shows no signs of changing in the future.

 #### Homework

 There is no homework for this lesson.
+However, it is at the discretion of the teacher to assign the [next lesson](../2-terminus/README.md) for homework if they would like.

 ## After class